 The underlying challenge of IDMP is fundamentally a master data challenge.
 EMA's approach to implementing the ISO IDMP standards is based on the four domains of master data in pharmaceutical regulatory processes: substance, product, organisation and referential (SPOR) data.

-EMA will establish ISO IDMP compliant business services for the central management and supervision of data in each of the four SPOR areas.
+EMA will establish ISO IDMP compliant business services for the central management of data in each of the four SPOR areas.
 These include data management services for: